DolbyLaboratories/AM-Viewer/README.md

 ## Overview

-This is a python based realtime viewer for Serial ADM carried over SMPTE ST 2110-31 and -41.
-It also supports display of PMD (RDD 49) over ST 2110-31.
+This is a python based realtime viewer for Serialized ADM insde a SMPTE ST 2110 container.
+Two flavours of SMPTE ST 2110 are supported: SMPTE ST 2110-31 and -41.
+The is designed to view the Serialized ADM metadata produced by PMD Studio available at https://github.com/DolbyLaboratories/pmd_tool.
 Once running the viewer can detect real-time changes in the metadata and display them in real-time.
 The purpose of the viewer is to be able to demonstrate the real-time capabilities of the various formats by allowing the dynamic behaviour to be viewed.
 The viewer also supports static display of the underlying XML representation.

 The User interface has three main sections: